gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 # Data Ingestion with Apache NiFi

 In this workshop we will see how we can use [Apache NiFi](http://nifi.apache.org) to ingest the flight data automatically into S3 object storage.
-It shows the usage of Apache NiFi for Batch-Data (delta) ingestion, refer to the Streaming Workshop for a workshop where Apache NiFi is used in a Stream-Data Ingestion.
+It shows the usage of Apache NiFi for batch (delta) ingestion; refer to the Streaming Workshop for a workshop where Apache NiFi is used in stream data ingestion.

 ## Table of Contents